Woman Cycling Statue (Public Art)

 Meaning Through Time

-The bicycle symbolized burgeoning personal freedom, especially for women, and efficient urban transport.
+The bicycle symbolized burgeoning personal freedom and social change, especially for women, offering mobility and independence from traditional constraints.

 HISTORICAL STORY